lietu/ebjoy/README.md

 If all of the above is true, you now have an exercise bike game controller.
 Congratulations!
 If not, you'll have to do debugging, and relevant fixes.
 Start by checking your cabling.

 Pull requests that do NOT break original support, but add optional support for other devices/sensors/whatever are highly appreciated.

+# Getting it to work with games

+Unfortunately at least with Teensy the game controller registers as a joystick and not a gamepad, or some such thing and you need to use [x360ce](http://www.x360ce.com/default.aspx) to make some games accept input from this thing.

 # Other sensors